Yammmy/debugsharing/README.md

 README

-This repo is a production work for the JD-store competition.
+This repo is a production work of sharing debug experiences.
+And we do this for the JD-store competition.

 We're all ROR newbies but we're making progress everyday.